zstackio/zstackio.github.io/installation/index.md

 <h1 id="quickInstallation">Quick Installation</h1>

-For users wanting to try out ZStack quickly, the best way is to install all software including KVM on a single machine so you can build your first cloud with only one machine.
+For people wanting to try out ZStack quickly, the best way is to install all software including KVM on a single machine so you can build your first cloud with only one machine.
 Because of this, we recommend below hardware specification:

 <table class="table table-striped table-bordered">